Unknow101/BoxWriteUP/VULNHUB-Skytower.md

 ## Introduction

   While waiting for the start of my OSCP journey, I use to train a lot on HTB and Vulnhub Boxes.
-Today my internet connection was very poor , so I manage de find a way by downloading Skytower form Vulnhub (This box was recommanded for OSCP training)
+Today my internet connection was very poor , so I manage to find a way by downloading Skytower form Vulnhub (This box was recommanded for OSCP training)

 ## Enumaration